The Big Edit Class

 Line Edit

-You’ll interrogate your plot and characters, rework chapters, drill down into sentence structure and word choice, and eliminate grammatical, spelling and punctuation errors line-by-line.
+You’ll interrogate your plot and characters, rework chapters, drill down into sentence structure and word choice, and eliminate grammatical, spelling, and punctuation errors line-by-line.
 You’ll learn how to apply our unique technique for advanced prose skills: Lucid Compression®.

 Next, it’s time for feedback on your writing from beta readers in our online community.